 You need to be able to perform musically and fluently.
 This can be on any instrument from voice to keyboard, clarinet to drums and all the rest in between!
-You need to be confident and successful in your Year 8 Music lessons in order to be able to successfully access and enjoy GCSE Music.

 Areas of Study:

 - AoS1 My Music

 - AoS2 The Concerto Through Time

 - AoS3 Rhythms of the World

 - AoS4 Film music

 - AoS5 Conventions of Pop